MichaelCurrin/github-reporting-py/README.md

 # Github GraphQL Tool
 > Python tool to easily report on data fetched from Github's GraphQL API

+A project to explore the Github GraphQL API for fun and to output data on repos, users and commits for reporting.

+Why GraphQL and not REST API?
+This project arose because of speed and rate limit issues with using the REST API for large volumes of commit data.
+But, the GraphQL is about **100 times faster**, in cases such as getting a page of 100 commits rather than one commit from the REST API commit endpoint.
+See the Datasources doc's [GraphQL benefits](/docs/datasouces.md#graphql-benefits) section for more details.

 ## Aims

 ### Reporting